 From September 2013 Bounty has been the sole funding developer of the Wongai Project in far north Queensland in conjunction with a joint venture partner.
 The Company completed a concept study and pre-feasibility study funded by several capital raising events.

 In November 2017, Bounty successfully completed a $17.7 million capital raising to acquire assets relating to the Cook Colliery, Cook North Project, and Minyango Project.
-The acquisition was completed on 8 December 2017 and the funds raised were also used for working capital to return the Cook Colliery to an operating mine.
-In June 2018, Bounty completed a further $18m capital raising to list on the ASX, to continue to ramp up operations at Cook Colliery and further progress the PFS on Cook and Minyango.
+The funds raised were also used for working capital to return the Cook Colliery to an operating mine.
+In June 2018, Bounty completed a further $18m capital raising to list on the ASX, to continue to ramp up operations at the Cook Colliery and further progress the PFS on Cook and Minyango.